 Diet for Gluten Allergy

-Gluten is a type of protein that is found in cereals, especially, wheat, barley and rye.
+Gluten is a type of protein that is found in cereals, especially, wheat, barley, and rye.
 Gluten allergy is a malabsorption syndrome which is caused by the ingestion of the gluten protein found in the wheat products.
 If the patient's sticks on gluten free diet then there is a drastic improvement in his condition.
 Wheat, rye, barley, oats and other related grains contain gluten and it better to avoid it totally.
-Avoid taking beer, cereal beverages, cakes, biscuits, ice-cream, processed soups, crackers, processed cheese/meats, candy bars.
+Avoid taking a beer, cereal beverages, cakes, biscuits, ice-cream, processed soups, crackers, processed cheese/meats, candy bars.

 Gluten allergy symptoms is once the allergen comes in contact with the small intestines, causes the immunity mechanism to attack the lining of the colon.
 This attack on the mucosa of the small intestines of the victim of an allergic reaction to gluten weakens the belly and may cause heavy health issues in the future.
 The delicate coating is answerable for soaking up vitamins and nutrients in our body.

 If you go out to eat, or get takeaway you will need to confirm that the foods are gluten free as a precaution against developing gluten allergy symptoms.
 You will also need to read all the labels on food when you go shopping.
 If a food does contain gluten it will be clearly stated on the label.

 Dietician Tips and Treatment for people allergic to gluten :

 1. Eat Only Whole Foods With leaky gut, you should be eating predominantly fresh meats and vegetables.
 Fresh fruits, nuts, and seeds, and minimal grains should be used sparingly.
 But you must eat some high-quality animal protein.
 Packaged and processed foods are full of nasty fillers and chemicals, many of which could be causing your symptoms so it should go without saying to stay away from these entirely.